 Using your rotary cutter and ruler (or regular scissors), cut 72 squares 8'' x 8'' from each type of fabric: cotton, flannel, and fleece.

 Each quilt 'block' will have cotton on the front, flannel in the middle, and fleece on the back.
 If this is your first rag quilt (or your first quilt!) you may wish to stack and pin together the three squares for each block.
 I didn't because I needed a 'speed method.'
 Just sayin'.

-When you sew the blocks together, stack them with the two layers of fleece right sides together, the flannel on either side of the fleece, and the cotton print fabrics on either side of the flannel, facing out.
+When you sew the blocks together, take two 3-layer-stacks (print, flannel, fleece) and place them with the two layers of fleece right sides together.
+The flannel will be on either side of the fleece, and the cotton print fabrics on either side of the flannel, facing out.

-This was so I could arrange my cotton print blocks on my design wall, and then take them down in pairs for chain stitching.
+This was so I could arrange my cotton print blocks on my design wall, and then take them down as I sewed the quilt rows together.